hrvthzslt/personal-site/content/posts/modernizing-vim-without-plugins-as-a-liar/index.md

 Let us digest this beautiful piece of code.

 `rtp` stands for `runtimepath`, there are two paths, the first is the plugin path in Debian (and I guess on other distros as well), and the second is the plugin path for Homebrew on Mac (Silicon).
-I do not check their existence, life is unfair, grow up.
+I do not check their existence; life is unfair.
+Grow up.

 The `FZF_DEFAULT_COMMAND` environment variable is set to the same command we used in the previous section, but now it is used by the plugin, so we don't have to deal with temporary files and all that jazz.

 The `SearchFiles` function checks if the `:FZF` command exists, and if the `modern_tools` variable is set to true.
-I introduced an additional variable to provide the ability to disable this whole craziness.
+I introduced an additional variable to provide the ability to disable all this craziness.

-Finally, there is a keybinding, because in the end of the day, we want to press keys.
+Finally, there is a keybinding because, at the end of the day, we want to press keys.

 ![fzf in Vim](fzf-vim.gif)